vukics/cppqed/doc/structureTutorial.rst

   :lines: 2-11, 30-

-In the implementation, the only difference from the previous case will be the constructor which now also requires a :type:`~structure::free::Frequencies` object, and the virtual function :func:`~structure::FreeExact::updateU`.
+In the implementation, the only difference from the previous case will be the constructor, because the Hamiltonian now also requires :func:`furnishing with frequencies <quantumoperator::furnishWithFreqs>`, and the implementation of the virtual function :func:`~structure::FreeExact::updateU`.

+When "furnished with frequencies", a :class:`quantumoperator::Tridiagonal` object will internally take care about the time-dependent phases appearing in :eq:`ladderOperatorInIP` and :eq:`HamiltonianInIP`.

 .. literalinclude:: examples/ExampleMode.cc
   :language: c++